InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

   - 2: Akinci et al. 2013
   - 3: He et al. 2014
 * surfaceTension (float): Coefficient for the surface tension computation

+##### Emitters

+* maxEmitterParticles (int): Maximum number of particles the emitter generates.
+Note that reused particles (see below) are not counted here.
+* emitterReuseParticles (bool):  Reuse particles if they are outside of the bounding box defined by emitterBoxMin, emitterBoxMax
+* emitterBoxMin (vec3): Minimum coordinates of an axis-aligned box (used in combination with emitterReuseParticles)
+* emitterBoxMax (vec3): Maximum coordinates of an axis-aligned box (used in combination with emitterReuseParticles)